iguessthislldo/stablogen/README.md

 Ex: `stablogen.py -n 'This is Another Post' other_site` -> `other_site/posts/this_is_an_example_post.html`

+Posts have three internal timestamps:
+ - When the post was created with the -n option.
+This is doesn't affect the final blog, just how the posts are listed by the command.
-Posts have three internal timestamps, when the post was created (with the -n option), then right before you intent to post it you can "finalize" it by using the -f argument.
-Finally you can mark the post as being edited by using the -e argument.
-All these do it set the time and date shown in the posts and what order they are displayed.
+ - Right before you intent to post it you can "finalize" it by using the -f argument.
+This marks the posts to be included in the blog, is listed as the post date, and is how posts are ordered in the listings on the blog.
+ - Finally you can mark the post as being edited by using the -e argument.
+ This is just shown on posts for informational purposes.

 The required URL for the -f and -e arguments is the URL slug of the post you want to change.
 Also the program will accept the beginning of the slug as long as it matches the beginning of a single post, else it will list the posts it matches so you can correct the command.

 Ex:
 ```sh